 Crafting Effects

-Beyond the essentials, effects can add character and depth.
+Beyond essentials, effects add character and depth.

-• Saturation/Distortion: Can add warmth, harmonics, and grit, giving your FL Studio mic recordings more presence and character.
-Use sparingly for effect!
+- Saturation/Distortion: Can add warmth, harmonics, and grit, giving your FL Studio mic recordings more presence and character.
+Use sparingly for effect.

 Choosing the Perfect FL Studio Mic for Your Sound